CaptainFrost/captainfrostnet/README.md

 !guns
 * Awesome emotes for everywhere on Twitch:
 * VIP Discord Role which grants access to private channels with exclusive content.
-* Gain access to the Captain’s Snapchat where he posts as often as he can!

 Subscribe here: https://www.twitch.tv/products/themightycaptainfrost/ticket?ref=below_video_subscribe_butto